 I have never seen more water on the 18th Street.
 Some cars actually got stuck.
 I’m glad I made it home.

 C’est catastrophique, le pire c’est que contre les inondations on ne peut pas faire grand chose (Translation) It is catastrophic, the worst part is that against the floods we can’t do much

+And there were just places where traffic went deep: Reader estimates of total rainfall varied from 1.5 to over 5 inches.
+We estimate 4-5 inches fell in Boca Falls from our own somewhat reliable method (rise in the level of our pool).
+For arguably more reliable numbers, we have this from the National Weather Service: There was significant coverage of the flooding in other media.
+Our favorite was WPTV reporting that Boca Raton City Hall experienced flooding on both the 1st and 2nd floors.
+Second floor?
+Update: Bonus photo from reader Samir.
+This one is in East Boca on Federal Highway.
+One other detail that was mildly amusing, where the National Weather Service posted a tornado warning recommending people go to their basements, which is not terribly practical in South Florida.
 Tornado Warning issued March 24 at 6:49PM EDT until March 24 at 7:15PM EDT by NWS Miami THE NATIONAL WEATHER SERVICE IN MIAMI HAS ISSUED A * TORNADO WARNING FOR… NORTHEASTERN BROWARD COUNTY IN SOUTHEASTERN FLORIDA… SOUTHEASTERN PALM BEACH COUNTY IN SOUTHEASTERN FLORIDA… * UNTIL 715 PM EDT * AT 649 PM EDT…A SEVERE THUNDERSTORM CAPABLE OF PRODUCING A TORNADO WAS LOCATED OVER COCONUT CREEK…OR OVER MARGATE…MOVING EAST AT 15 MPH.
 HAZARD…TORNADO.
 SOURCE…RADAR INDICATED ROTATION.
 IMPACT…FLYING DEBRIS WILL BE DANGEROUS TO THOSE CAUGHT WITHOUT SHELTER.
 MOBILE HOMES WILL BE DAMAGED OR DESTROYED.
 DAMAGE TO ROOFS…WINDOWS…AND VEHICLES WILL OCCUR.
 TREE DAMAGE IS LIKELY. * LOCATIONS IMPACTED INCLUDE… CORAL SPRINGS…POMPANO BEACH…BOCA RATON…DEERFIELD BEACH AND TAMARAC.
 TORNADO…RADAR INDICATED HAIL…0.00IN TAKE COVER NOW!
 MOVE TO A BASEMENT OR AN INTERIOR ROOM ON THE LOWEST FLOOR OF A STURDY BUILDING.
 AVOID WINDOWS.
 IF YOU ARE OUTDOORS…IN A MOBILE HOME…OR IN A VEHICLE…MOVE TO THE CLOSEST SUBSTANTIAL SHELTER AND PROTECT YOURSELF FROM FLYING DEBRIS.

 Update: A homeowner in Bayberry (Boca Winds) said she saw two black males in a older white pickup “casing the neighborhood”.
 They were not young, perhaps in their 30s or 40s, and she saw them two or three times.
 The location is very close to the Boca Falls burglary in this story and the description seems to match what the homeowner saw when she walked in on the burglars.